solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   Create resource locks on resource groups.
 -   Implement a load balancing strategy for applications for quick failover.
--   Be aware that service outages will occur and plan appropriatly.
+-   Be aware that service outages will occur and plan appropriately.
--   Setup maintenance notifications.
+-   Develop a scheduled maintenance plan and setup maintenance notifications.
+-   Develop a database version upgrade plan.

-# 11 / Best Practices
+# 11 / Best practices

 ## Best practices for MySQL Flexible Server apps

 Organizations developing cloud apps backed by Azure Database for MySQL Flexible Server should consider implementing the following best practices.
-Note that this list is not comprehensive.
+Note, that this list is not comprehensive.

+Readers should review additional guide chapters for a more comprehensive understanding.

+-   [05 / Monitoring]
+-   [06 / Networking and Security]
+-   [07 / Testing]
+-   [08 / Performance and Optimization]
+-   [10 / Business Continuity and Disaster Recovery]

 Consult the [Azure Well-Architected Framework] for more information regarding the core principles of efficient cloud workloads.
 You can